 In terms of general attitudes towards Muslims over the last few years, Ashur says: “I have never experienced any animosity, antagonism or bad feelings from anyone.
 Of course we hear about discrimination, but for us personally, we haven’t had a bad experience.”

 Shamela: The area we live in is a very English area.
 We were considering downsizing, but how could we with our family?!
 This is our home now.

-Other families from South Africa are the Du Plessis Family, the Sterling Family, the Kuendig Family and the McKenzie Family.
+Other families from South Africa are the Khan Family, the Du Plessis Family, the Sterling Family, the Kuendig Family and the McKenzie Family.
 Also from Pakistan are the Al-Khaburi Family, the Chaudhry & Ghafoor Family, and the Masoud Family.
 From Turkey are the Yurt Family and the Yalin Family.
 From both Turkey and Cyrpus are the Noble & Barnett Family.